codewithumar/to_do_app/README.md

 #### Edit Task  ####
 Application should Edit any task task . - On the home screen we can tap on any task and it will show a popup to updated the Title ,description Time and date of task.

-#### Edit Task  ####
+#### Update Task  ####
-Application should Edit any task task . - On the home screen we can tap on any task and it will show a popup to updated the Title ,description Time and date of task.
+Application should update any existing task task . - On the home screen we can tap on any task and it will show a popup to updated the Title ,description Time and date of task.